maxjx/dino-might/README.md

   <li>Music:
     <dd>- The volume of the music and the sound effects can be adjusted separately throughout the game.
 The adjustment is also linear instead of by decibels.</dd>
     <dd>- Player volume preference can be stored and loaded when logging back in.</dd>
-    <dd>- he game music added helps with the immersive and relaxing game experience.</dd>
+    <dd>- The game music added helps with the immersive and relaxing game experience.</dd>
   </li>
   <li>Mini Stress relief activities:
     <dd>- Short simple stress relief exercises will be implemented within the game play which engages the users.</dd>